knative/docs/docs/eventing/broker/README.md

 #### RabbitMQ broker

 The RabbitMQ Broker uses [RabbitMQ](https://www.rabbitmq.com/) for its underlying implementation.
-For more information, see the [RabbitMQ broker](https://github.com/knative-sandbox/eventing-rabbitmq) in GitHub.
+For more information, see [RabbitMQ Broker](rabbitmq-broker/README.md) or [the docs available on GitHub](https://github.com/knative-sandbox/eventing-rabbitmq).

 ## Next steps